-Coordinators: R. Studer, M. Maleshkova, F. Keppmann Part of the modules: Entrepreneurship (EnTechnon) (p.
-44)[IW4BWLENT1] ECTS Credits Hours per week Term Instruction language
+Coordinators: R. Studer, M. Maleshkova, F. Keppmann

-Non exam assessment (seminar paper) (following §4(2), 3 of the examination regulation).
+ECTS Credits Hours per week Term Instruction language 3 2 Winter term de alternative exam assessment (seminar paper) (following §4(2), 3 of the examination regulation).

 As a recommendation to attending the seminar, basic knowledge about semantic technologies and concepts should be available.
 This may be acquired by attending one of the following lectures - Wissensmanagement, Semantic Web Technologies 1, Semantic Web Technologies 2 or by studying related literature.
 Furthermore the topic entrepreneurship should be of interest.